luapower/luapower-all/thread.md

 starting at index 1), and `q.cond_not_empty`, `q.cond_not_full` to
 wait/broadcast on the not-empty and not-full events.

+Vales are transferred between states according to the rules of [luastate].

 ## Events

 ### `thread.event([initially_set]) -> e`